SMSpp-Project/smspp-project/README.md

   `HiGHSMILPSolver`), as well as for some of the mechanics of the "core" SMS++ library.
 A random MILP is constructed in an `AbstractBlock` and saved to a `.mps` file.
-A new `AbstractBlock` is created and read back to the file, two `:Solver` are attached to the two `AbstractBlock` andù the results are compared.
+A new `AbstractBlock` is created and read back to the file, two `:Solver` are attached to the two `AbstractBlock` andï¿½ the results are compared.
 The first `AbstractBlock` is randomly chamged many times and the process is repeated.